 The Cowichan Valley is the heart of a growing Vancouver Island wine region.
 Sometimes called “Canada’s Provence” or “Napa of the North” , the region has Canada’s only Maritime Mediterranean climate zone and has the highest mean temperature in all of Canada.
 In fact, “Cowichan” means “land warmed by the sun” in the First Nations Coast Salish language.
 The combination of warm weather, just enough rain, and the right kind of soil offer a great environment for cool-climate grape varieties.

 The wine industry is only part of the Cowichan agri-tourism picture.
-The region is also home to a natural organic bakery, artisan cheeses, Canada’s only water-buffalo dairy, lavender farms, alpacas and emus, herb farms, big-leaf maple syrup producers and several heritage farms, and a growing Slow Food movement.
+The region is also home to a tea farm, natural organic bakery, artisan cheeses, Canada’s only water-buffalo dairy, lavender farms, alpacas and emus, herb farms, big-leaf maple syrup producers and several heritage farms, and a growing Slow Food movement.

 Why not stay a few days and enjoy all the special events around the region?

 The closest Cowichan Valley wineries/cideries/breweries to our Cobble Hill Bed & Breakfast are:

 - Merridale Ciderworks & La Pommeraie Bistro